LumoSQL/archive1-LumoSQL-on-github/README.md

 [SQLite](https://sqlite.org) and [LMDB](https://github.com/LMDB/lmdb).
 LumoSQL
 is an updated version of Howard Chu's 2013
 [proof of concept](https://github.com/LMDB/sqlightning) combining the codebases.
-Howard's LMDB library has become ubiquitous on the basis of performance and reliability, so the 2013 claims of it greatly increasing the performance of SQLite seem credible.
-D Richard Hipp's SQLite is relied on by many millions of people on a daily basis (every Android and Firefox user, as just two projects of the thousands that use SQLite) so an improved version of SQLite would benefit billions of people.
+Howard's LMDB library has become an ubiquitous replacement for [bdb](https://sleepycat.com/) on the basis of performance, reliability, and license so the 2013 claims of it greatly increasing the performance of SQLite seemed credible.
+D Richard Hipp's SQLite is used in thousands of software projects, and since three of them are Google's Android, Mozilla's Firefox and Apple's iOS, an improved version of SQLite will benefit billions of people.

-The original code changes `btree.c` in SQLite 3.7.17 to use LMDB 0.9.9 .
-It takes some work to replicate the original results because not only has much changed since, but as a proof of concept there was no project established to package code or make it accessible.
-LumoSQL revives the original code and shows how it is still relevant in 2019.
-The premise seems sound.
+The original 2013 code changes `btree.c` in SQLite 3.7.17 to use LMDB 0.9.9 .
+It
+takes some work to replicate the original results because not only has much changed since, but as a proof of concept there was no project established to package code or make it accessible, and plenty of barriers to trying it out.

+In January 2020 we established:

+- Howard's 2013 performance work is reproducible
+- SQLite's key-value store improved in performance since 2013, getting close to parity with LMDB by some measures
+- SQLite on-disk corruption seems to be reported by more users than LMDB on-disk corruption, and there seem to be logical reasons for that
+- SQLite can be readily modified to have multiple storage backends and still pass all of its own tests
+- SQLite has a lack of error handling since it doesn't expect there to be multiple backends, and this is a bug

+In addition there are several disclaimers made by the SQLite project including not being intended for high concurrency.
+Since high concurrency is a design feature of LMDB and a common use case for SQLite, this is important for LumoSQL.

 ## About the LumoSQL Project

-LumoSQL was started in December 2019 by Dan Shearer, who did the original source tree archaeology.
-Keith Maxwell did the detailed initial work of integration, test and verification to produce the Makefile tool.
+LumoSQL was started in December 2019 by Dan Shearer, who did the original source tree archaeology, patching and test builds.
+Keith Maxwell joined shortly after and contributed version management to the Makefile and the benchmarking tools.

 The goal of the LumoSQL Project is to create and maintain an improved version of SQLite.

+LumoSQL is supported by the [NLNet Foundation](https://nlnet.nl).

 ## The LumoSQL Makefile tool

-LumoSQL provides a Makefile which:
+LumoSQL provides a Makefile and benchmarking subsystem which:

-- Re-creates the 2013 proof of concept tree
-- Creates new trees using updated code until the 2013 work starts breaking
-- Allows the 2013 speed tests to be easily replicated on the original and new combined codebases
+- Re-creates many combinations of SQLite and LMDB trees and versions, as specified by the user
-- Allows a testing matrix of versions and results
+- Creates a testing matrix of versions and results.
+These can be limited by the user because a full suite takes hours to run.

 In the process, we noticed things that need to be fixed:

 - Regressions.
-Some SQLite functionality doesn't work out of the box with the 2013 code, even some basic things like ".schema"
+Some SQLite functionality doesn't work out of the box with the 2013 code, even some basic things like ".schema" .
+This fails silently, which is an SQLite bug.
-- Test suite.
-Even the speed test portion of the SQLite test suite only partly works.
 - Close coupling in SQLite.
 Higher levels of SQLite makes assumptions about how the btree code is implemented, e.g. knowledge about page sizes.
 - Close coupling in the port, e.g. the 2013 `btree.c` `#includes` LMDB's `mdb.c`
   (not `mdb.h`) and directly modifies the internal LMDB struct `MDB_page`.
+This was fixed by using LMDB as a separate library.
+- Test suite.
+Even the speed test portion of the SQLite test suite only partly works.
+This was fixed by using LMDB as a separate library.
+Anyone interested can see this in git history, but basically this is completely gone.
 - Bit-rot.
 The upstream trees stopped working together in 2015.
+This was fixed by using LMDB as a separate library.

 * Regressions, test failures, opportunities and more are tracked as [issues](https://github.com/LumoSQL/LumoSQL/issues)